0xjacobb/twitter-DApp/README.md

 # Deploy the smart contracts
 truffle deploy

 # Check the output.
-If the address if different adjust it in the index.html
+If the address is different adjust it in the index.html
 # HelloWorld.sol address: 0xfcbcde1df4bcc3a65bb0b842b9fb5b5a7b8e277f

 # Retrieve the addresses from deployed contracts